 \section{Conclusion}

-We have developed a novel dataset aimed at evaluating epistemic logic reasoning, addressing a particular aspect of Theory of Mind (ToM).
+We developed a novel dataset aimed at evaluating epistemic logic reasoning, addressing a particular aspect of ToM.
 Our results reveal that this task continues to pose challenges for contemporary large-scale language models.
-When future models can solve Mindgames for 2-3 agents, the difficulty of the can be easily scaled up by with more agents.
-Future studies could explore human performance on our dataset, taking into account factors such as age and educational background.
+When future models can solve MindGames for 2-3 agents, the difficulty can be easily scaled up with more agents.
+Future studies could better explore human performance on our dataset, taking into account factors such as age and educational background.
 Additionally, further investigation can examine the impact of fine-tuning on other downstream tasks and assess how well Transformer circuits model Kripke structures that represent modal logic problems.